svmorris/vod-mobile-r206/notes.md

     If this is the case, then I can't change this until I can load my own OS onto this.

+I am currently struggling to find the device tree file.
+It could just be somewhere on the device, but since there is no /boot directory, it could also just not be exposed to the shell for some fake security reasons.

+Thankfully, this tool called nandread is available, which might let me find the boot directory regardless.

+There are 6 'disks'.
+Since I don't know which one could have the boot folder in it, I started with mtd2 (yaffs3), since that is never mounted in init.rc.
+This however can be eliminated as it seems to be entirely empty/erased.

+Need to check the same for other disks as well.

 # Other information